francois-le-ko4la/lovelace-entity-progress-card/README.md

     - Icon Parameter: A custom icon specifically defined for the item.
     - Icon Associated with the Entity: The icon directly linked or representative of the entity.
     - Icon Associated with the Entity's device_class: temperature, humidity...
+    - Icon Associated with the Entity's device type
     - Default: The icon used by default if no other is specified.

 - **`color`** [string] *(optional)*: